w3ng-git/qwen2.5-1.5b-grpo-starter/tldr_dataset_processed/README.md

 # Data Processing
-To process the dataset, execute the following command:
+To process the dataset, execute the following command **(from the parent directory)**:

 ```sh
 python process_dataset.py
 ```

-After successful processing, the directory will contain these files:
+After successful processing, come back here, and the directory will contain these files:
 ```cmd
 Mode                 LastWriteTime         Length Name
 ----                 -------------         ------ ----